JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/technical-system-overview.md

 - Ethical constraints from [Ethical Framework](../04-ethical-considerations/ethical-framework-overview.md)
 - Legal compliance needs from [Legal Framework](../05-legal-copyright/legal-framework-analysis.md)

+## Critical Clarification: Three Progressive Implementation Pathways

+**Important**: Semantic media compression encompasses **three distinct technical approaches** that represent an evolutionary progression from today's capabilities to future vision.
+These are **not alternative methods** but rather **sequential phases** where each enables the next:

+### **→ See [Progressive Implementation Pathways](./progressive-implementation-pathways.md) for complete framework**

+**Phase 1: Human-Readable JSON (2024-2027)** - Works with existing AI models today **Phase 2: Vector-Enhanced JSON (2027-2030)** - Requires AI breakthroughs for production quality
+**Phase 3: Native Semantic AI (2030+)** - Fundamental architecture redesign enabled by Phase 2 adoption

+**This section covers the complete technical vision**, but practical implementation **starts with Phase 1** - using existing AI models and human-crafted descriptions to prove the concept.

+> **⚠️ Core Assumption**: The technical architecture assumes partial semantic universality - that meaning can be separated from cultural expression and adapted mathematically.
+This assumption may be wrong.
+See [Semantic Universality Critique](../02-interdisciplinary-integration/semantic-universality-critique.md) for critical examination.

 ## Technical Implementation Challenge

 The technical architecture must bridge the gap between theoretical possibility and practical implementation, addressing: